Nonparametric two-sample hypothesis testing for low-rank random graphs of differing sizes: Introduction

+The most similar to our work is \citet{tang_nonparametric_2017}, in which the authors consider testing if two random dot product graph networks have the same distribution.
+However, the theory developed in \citet{tang_nonparametric_2017} does not address the sparse network setting, nor does it allow for negative eigenvalues or repeated eigenvalues of the edge probability matrix and thus precludes testing under several commonly used random graph models such as the balanced K-blocks SBM.
+In this work we removed these limitations of \citet{tang_nonparametric_2017}.
+In particular we substantially extend their framework to address the indefinite geometry induced by the negative eigenvalues, and our proposed test procedure and its theoretical properties depend on a careful analysis of the interplay between indefinite orthogonal transformations, optimal transport, and convergence of degenerate U -statistics.
+See \cref{sec:algorithm} and \cref{sec:previousresults} for more detailed discussions.

 The paper is organized as follows.
-In the following subsection, we motivate the problem more thoroughly, and in Section \ref{sec:preliminaries}, we give the relevant definitions and describe our setting.
+In Section \ref{sec:preliminaries}, we give the relevant definitions and describe our setting.
 In Section \ref{sec:theory} we state our main theoretical results for sparse, indefinite random graphs with negative and repeated eigenvalues and describe a modification to handle repeated eigenvalues.
 In Section \ref{sec:sims} we show our results on simulated data, and in Section \ref{sec:discussion} we discuss our results.
 Section \ref{sec:proofs} contains the proofs of our main results. \\ \ \\